byuistats/DS250-Cannon/content/Slides/p3/d1/_index.md

   * Column headers on tables in your report (don't include index number either)
   * Technically Proportion of all flights delayed by weather, not the proportion of delayed flights
   * JSON should look like a text example of a record, not a table
+3. Things for next project:
+  * Be sure to give section headers meaningful titles (NOT "Grand Question 1")

 <br>